Welcome to Panama

 wrong part of town and got picked up by the paddy-wagon.
 They gave us a ride out of a neighborhood that, apparently,

-we were not going to make it out of alone.
+we were not going to make it out of alive.
 Panama City, feels pretty safe, but there are undertones of danger lurking

 around the edges.
 Today, for instance, I have to go to a lousy part of town for the customs office.
 IŽll be fine.